abbas-taher/processing-duplicates--list-scala-functional-way/README.md

 ## Tutorial 101: Processing consecutive duplicates in a list using Scala - a functional approach
-### Step by step examples to solving problems 8-11 from the famous Nine-Nine problmes
+### Step by step examples to solving problems 8-11 from the famous Nine-Nine problems

 This tutorial presents a functional solution for solving problems 8-11 of the famous Ninety-Nine Prolog problems (by Werner Hett).
 Given a list of integers, the tutorial explains how to process consecutive duplicates using Scala.
 I first start with a code snippet on problem\# 8 then gradually describe a more generalized algorithm to solving these 4 problems.